SMED Setup Reduction

 Use your lean management systems to make your plans real.

 A doctor's office visit might take a lot longer if your health care provider

 wasted time changing out bedsheets and restocking supplies after you arrived —

-rather than arranging for all of that to have been done before you ever walked into the exam room.
+rather than arranging for those things to be done before you ever walk into the exam room.

 Sample Quick Changeover example.

 This animation shows the older version of this template.
 Download free trial to play with the latest.

 This example also illustrates why we prefer to call it "quick changeover" or "setup reduction".